-- An accounting policy may be significant because of the nature of the entity's operations even if amounts for current and prior periods are not material.
-It is also appropriate to disclose each significant accounting policy that is not specifically required by SLFRSs but the entity selects and applies in accordance with LKAS 8. - An entity shall disclose, along with its significant accounting policies or other notes, the judgements, apart from those involving estimations (see paragraph 125), that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements. - In the process of applying the entity's accounting policies, management makes various judgements, apart from those involving estimations, that can significantly affect the amounts it recognises in the financial statements.
-For example, management makes judgements in determining: - (a) whether financial assets are held-to-maturity investments; - (b) when substantially all the significant risks and rewards of ownership of financial assets and lease assets are transferred to other entities; and
+An accounting policy may be significant because of the nature of the entity's operations even if amounts for current and prior periods are not material.
+It is also appropriate to disclose each significant accounting policy that is not specifically required by SLFRSs but the entity selects and applies in accordance with LKAS 8.

-- (c) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue. - Some of the disclosures made in accordance with paragraph 122 are required by other SLFRSs.
+- An entity shall disclose, along with its significant accounting policies or other notes, the judgements, apart from those involving estimations (see paragraph 125), that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements. - In the process of applying the entity's accounting policies, management makes various judgements, apart from those involving estimations, that can significantly affect the amounts it recognises in the financial statements.
+For example, management makes judgements in determining: - (a) [deleted] - (b) when substantially all the significant risks and rewards of ownership of financial assets and lease assets are transferred to other entities: - (c) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue; and - (d) whether the contractual terms of a financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - Some of the disclosures made in accordance with paragraph 122 are required by other SLFRSs.
 For example, SLFRS 12 Disclosure of Interests in Other Entities requires an entity to disclose the judgements it has made in determining whether it controls another entity.
 LKAS 40 Investment Property requires disclosure of the criteria developed by the entity to distinguish investment property from owner-occupied property and from property held for sale in the ordinary course of business, when classification of the property is difficult.